Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Premium benefits.
 Pay a little bit more each month to get premium benefits such as no foreign exchange fees, financial coaching and price matching.

 - Stylish design.
-Choose from a number of stylish card designs or pay an additional one-time fee to order a KOHO Metal Card.
+Choose from a number of stylish card designs.

 What should I watch out for with a KOHO account?